-A brief examination of the New Jersey Statutes confirmed that the term "posse" is used only once in the body of New Jersey's statutory law, and seems to complicate the statute in which it appears.
+An examination of the New Jersey statutes confirmed that the term "posse" is used only once in the body of New Jersey's statutory law.
+The presence of this term complicates the statute in which it appears and should therefore be removed from the body of New Jersey's statutory law.